List of Underdog characters: Zorm

 Zorm is the ruler of a strange planet.
 He planned to take over the world, but in order to do that, he must keep Underdog from interfering.
-He sent Cron to Earth.
-Cron put a charm around Underdog's neck that caused him to fall under his dizzy spell when standing up.
-But when Underdog sat down, he felt perfectly fine.
-Underdog eventually got the charm off and foiled Zorm's plan.
+He sends Cron to Earth.
+Cron places a charm around Underdog's neck that causes him to fall under his dizzy spell when standing up.
+But when Underdog sits down, he feels perfectly fine.
+Underdog eventually gets the charm off and foils Zorm's plan.